steveicarus/archery-timer/README-PI.txt

 This is necessary to support sound through QT, and it is apparently not installed by default.

+* Install xscreensaver

+This is needed to provide a way to control the screen saver.
+Paradoxically, we need to install the screen saver so that we can turn screen saving off.
+After installing xscreensaver, go into the root Preferences menu to disable the screen saver manually.

 * Install avahi client devel files: libavahi-common-dev, libavahi-core-dev, libavahi-client-dev

 This is necessary to support ZeroConf on the PI when building the